 - The Collection Strategy Statement reflects the diverse needs of the Oak Park community and the library’s strategic plan to facilitate anti-racism, engagement, learning, and stewardship.

 - The library believes that collections are part of the broader content of a library: its experiences, spaces, materials, and collaborations.
 We seek to respond to our community’s needs and aspirations through this content.

 - Through our collections – in all available formats – we work to facilitate equitable experiences for engagement, education, and inspiration.
 It is our intention that collections – as curated content – have measurable impact on the community.

 - The library protects the right of the individual to access information, even when the content may be controversial or unacceptable to others.
 Privacy and confidentiality are key tenets.
-As such, the library upholds the American Library Association’s Library Bill of Rights position statement, including the Freedom to View and Freedom to Read.
 It is the decision of the library not to filter Internet access.

 - The library recognizes and respects intellectual property rights, and follows existing copyright laws.

 - The library supports open access as defined by the American Library Association.
 “Open access” refers to materials made publicly and freely available via digital repositories and archives, or research made available via peer-reviewed, open-access journals.

 - We are committed to resource sharing at local, state, and national levels as demonstrated by our membership and participation in Reaching Across Illinois Library System (RAILS) and System Wide Automated Network (SWAN), ILLINET (Illinois Library and Information Network) and WorldShare Interlibrary Loan.
 Our membership in consortia demonstrates our beliefs that engagement, supportive learning, and responsible stewardship are collaborative endeavors.

 - We are committed to being good stewards of the community’s tax dollars and community assets.